textX/textX-LS/examples/multimetamodel/README.md

 #### json_ref_dsl

-We can validate if all references to a json file from a textx model are ok:
+We can validate if all references to a json file from a textX model are ok:

 	cd 03_non_textx_models/tests/models
 	json_ref_dsl_validate ok.jref